squasta/Simple-Landing-Zone-for-NC2-on-AWS/README.md

 <img width='800' src='./images/AWSCLI-GetAMIID.png'/>

 If you want to define your own IP ranges for AWS VPC and subnets, check [variables.tf](variables.tf) to be sure of valid CIDR value per resource.
-Avoid IP range overlapping with your on-premises IP ranges if you plan to have interconnection through Site to Site VPN or [DirectConnect](https://aws.amazon.com/directconnect/)
+Avoid IP ranges overlapping with your on-premises IP ranges if you plan to have interconnection through Site to Site VPN or [DirectConnect](https://aws.amazon.com/directconnect/)

 Before deploying check on which AWS Account you are connected :